JiggityMaggotKetamynes/Chips/ScriptYC.md

 D: Hi, I'm Davis, and we are the founders of Chips

 C: Chips is a Interoperable Layer 1 Blockchain.
-Users will utlize our Chips coin To pair trade in any two comodities.
-Users can also make yeild in a transpart way through staking options to fund leverage trading.
+Users will utlize our Chips coin To pair trade any two comodities.
+Users can also make yeild in a transpart way through staking  to fund leverage trading.

 D:
 - experience